Joker's movie makeup: How Joaquin Phoenix put on a happy face

 The Joker is one of the most recognizable characters in pop culture history.
-Yet, every version of the Batman villain has its own very different face, from the 1960s TV show's dayglo colors to the scarred look of the Dark Knight movies.
-And for gritty new movie Joker, Joaquin Phoenix puts on a happy face fulf of creepy face paint -- courtesy of Nicki Ledermann and her makeup team.
+Yet every version of the Batman villain has its own very different face, from the '60s TV show's dayglo colors to the scarred look of the Dark Knight movies.
+And for gritty new movie Joker, Joaquin Phoenix puts on a happy face full of creepy face paint -- courtesy of Nicki Ledermann and her makeup team.

 Ledermann has worked on everything from Sex and the City and The Greatest Showman to The Knick and forthcoming Sopranos prequel, The Many Saints of Newark.
 The Emmy-winning makeup artist also worked on Netflix's The Irishman, in which Robert De Niro and Al Pacino's infamous faces are digitally de-aged with computer effects.